What is SBA Form 912, and Do You Need to Complete It?

 - If you’ve been convicted, plead guilty or no contest, been placed on parole, or pretrial diversion.

-If you answer “yes” to any of these questions, you’ll need to provide details including dates, location, fines, sentences, court documentation, and other information about the crime or criminal charges.
-Also, depending on your answers, you may be required to take a background check.
+If you answer “yes” to any of these questions, you’ll need to provide supporting documentation including dates, location, fines, sentences, court documentation, and other information about the crime or criminal charges.
+Also, depending on your answers, you may be required to submit a background check.